ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

           --l1.beacon <cl_rpc>
 ```

->🅢🅦🅒 Run the following commands to init and run es-node in a SWC testnet:
+>🅢🅦🅒 Run the following commands to init and run es-node in the SWC testnet:

 ```sh
 # init